hetfs/master-cli/SECURITY.md

----
-runme:
-  id: 01HJKCYC5S3X2D7G6VNADGZMXS
-  version: v2.0
----

-# GitHub Master CLI Security Policies and Procedures <!-- omit in toc -->
+# Master CLI Security Policies and Procedures <!-- omit in toc -->

-This document outlines security procedures and general policies for the GitHub Master CLI project.
+This document outlines security procedures and general policies for the Master CLI project.

 - [Reporting a Vulnerability](#reporting-a-vulnerability)
 - [Disclosure Policy](#disclosure-policy)